[Study]The Most Dangerous Intersections in Ohio

 However, this high incidence might be due to its close vicinity to The University of Toledo Medical Center, connected to this intersection by Byrne Road.
 This may contribute not only to the high volume of traffic, along with drivers who are traveling with urgency to the hospital for immediate medical care.
 Speeding and not paying full attention can be especially dangerous in residential areas with narrow lanes, where speeds can suddenly pick up and slow down erratically.

 Interestingly, the intersection two blocks north of this one, on Byrne Road and Hill Avenue, is also on our list, ranked 14th.
-This may indicate that Byrne Road in general may have a high amount of traffic contributing to a higher incidence of collisions.
+This may indicate that Byrne Road, in general, may have a high amount of traffic, contributing to a higher incidence of collisions.

 #15: OH-601 & US-20 – Townsend Township, OH (20 total crashes, 25 minor injuries, 13 serious injuries, 2 fatalities)

-This intersection in Townsend Township may be ranked 15th, but it is arguably a more concerning intersection that some that are ranked higher.
+This intersection in Townsend Township may be ranked 15th, but it is arguably a more concerning intersection than some that ranked higher.
 This is one of the few intersections in our analysis where the total number of injuries is significantly higher than the total number of crashes.
 When the total injuries and fatalities are tallied, it is double that of the total crashes – indicating that each single crash results in roughly 2 injuries.

-This is all the more concerning when population is taken into consideration: Townsend Township is a rural community with a population of just over 1,500 residents.
+This is all the more concerning when population is taken into consideration: Townsend Township is a rural community with just over 1,500 residents.
 By comparison, the 8th ranked intersection in Dayton has the same number of serious injuries – despite having a population that is 100 times larger than that of Townsend Township.

 Two factors may explain this intersection: the rural setting and the lack of signals.
 Rural settings invite drivers to bend the rules of driving a bit more, taking fewer safety precautions as there are fewer people around.
 This can include speeding, not wearing a seatbelt, not using proper turn signals, etc. Compounding with the fact that both US-20 and OH-601 are single-lane roads in each direction, this can be a recipe for disaster.